-- Enable a Secure Storage server.
-Select this check box to enable a Secure Storage server for a backup.
-After creation and saving of backup to primary storage locations, a copy of the backup will be saved to the Secure Storage server. - Select the radio button below Enable a Secure Storage server to choose the primary storage location for the backup file to be copied from.
-Select Copy backup from remote storage location to the selected Secure Storage server to pull the backup file from the remote storage location.
-Select Copy backup from local storage location to the selected Secure Storage server to pull backup file from the local storage location.
-If using both local and remote storage options for primary storage, the recommendation is to configure your Secure Storage server to communicate with the primary storage location closest for optimal network performance. - Copy backup from remote storage location to the selected Secure Storage server.
-Select the DNS name or IP address of a Secure Storage host. - Copy backup from local storage location to the selected Secure Storage server.
-Select the DNS name or IP address of a Secure Storage host. - Enable Cloud Storage and select Cloud Storage locations.
-Select this checkbox to enable Cloud Storage.
-After creation and saving of backup to primary storage locations, a copy of the backup will be made to the configured Cloud storage locations. - Select the checkbox for each registered Cloud Storage location to be used for this backup.

-Computer collections can also be selected on the Cloud Storage node.
+- Enable a Secure Storage server Select this check box to enable a Secure Storage server for a backup.
+After creation and saving of backup to primary storage locations, a copy of the backup will be saved to the Secure Storage server.
+Select the drop down box below Enable a Secure Storage server to choose the storage server to copy backup to. - Enable Cloud Storage and select Cloud Storage locations: Select this checkbox to enable Cloud Storage.
+After creation and saving of backup to primary storage locations, a copy of the backup will be made to the configured Cloud storage locations.
+Select the checkbox for each registered Cloud Storage location to be used for this backup.
+Computer collections can also be selected in Properties on the Cloud Storage node. - An account to read data from remote storage location: Select an account that has read permission to the remote storage location.
+This account will be used to read the backup from remote storage and copy (upload) to Cloud Storage.
+If the account is incorrect and does not have the proper permissions, the copy of the backup to Cloud Storage will fail.